 Her practice uses a non-linear telling of memories through narrative work as a form of personal archiving.
 It draws from feelings of loss, displacement, and enfranchisement within her own Indigenous identity, but also from moments of deep belly laughter.

 Diploma in Fine Art- Macewan University

 Bachelor of Fine Art- University of Alberta

-Landmarks, The Works Art and Design Festival- 2017
+Landmarks, The Works Art and Design Festival, and Elk Island Park- 2017